top of page

 2. How is WeCWI created?

-3. How does WeCWI enhance language and cognitive developments?
+3. How does WeCWI enhance language and cognitive development?

-4. How effective of WeCWI in improving teaching and learning?
+4. How effective is WeCWI in improving teaching and learning?

-5. How to apply WeCWI as an educator and language educator in particular?
+5. How do I apply to WeCWI as an educator, particularly as a language educator?

-In fact, the answers to these queries can be found from the WeCWI's research and innovation routes when I presented the paper entitled L2 Writing Challenges for the Undergraduates: A Performance Analysis and a Literature Review on SIL Domains was presented at the 3rd ACLL: Annual Asian Conference on Language Learning on 25-28 April 2013 in Osaka, Japan.
-Since then and till now, my time and effort have been devoted to participating in expositions and competitions, delivering keynotes and speeches, conducting seminars and workshops (local and overseas), publishing scholarly articles, sharing posts on social media with #WeCWI, as well as supervising undergraduate and postgraduate students who were interested to apply WeCWI in their research.
+The answers to these queries can be found from the WeCWI's research and innovation routes when I presented the paper entitled L2 Writing Challenges for the Undergraduates: A Performance Analysis and a Literature Review on SIL Domains presented at the 3rd ACLL: Annual Asian Conference on Language Learning on 25-28 April 2013 in Osaka, Japan.
+Since then and till now, my time and effort have been devoted to participating in expositions and competitions, delivering keynotes and speeches, conducting seminars and workshops (local and overseas), publishing scholarly articles, sharing posts on social media with #WeCWI, as well as supervising undergraduate and postgraduate students who were interested in applying WeCWI in their research.

 2. Online learning outcomes are similar and even better than offline face-to-face instruction.